 Blessed Pier Giorgio Frassati

 Pier Giorgio was born in 1901 in Turin.
 He was involved in various youth groups, and was well-known for his piety and zeal.
-He attended daily Mass and eventually became of Tertiary of Saint Dominic.
+He attended daily Mass and eventually became a Tertiary of Saint Dominic.
 He worked tirelessly for the poor and the sick, before he contracted polio and died in 1925.